 (4) They care for you.
 You should get a feeling that they care for you, they want what’s best for you, and you like each other.
 My GP, Dr. Keiran Miles asked the surgeon to get me in ASAP, and he did – as such today I am in recovery rather than on a wait-list.
 Your team being willing to go that extra mile is as important for your success as any of the other factors.

-At WMP, our team, or should I say YOUR TEAM, is expert dietitian Sara O’Neill, physical activity expert Heath Mackintosh, and myself.
-Along with a wonderful referral network of dietitians, doctors, body composition experts and many other great professionals, we’re looking to develop a team of experts that communicate with you and each other, and get the top-notch results you want with a bit of professional love along the way!
+At WMP, our team, or should I say YOUR TEAM, comprises of expert psychologists, size-diverse trainers and a wonderful referral network of dietitians, doctors, body composition experts and many other great professionals, we’re looking to develop a team of experts that communicate with you and each other, and get the top-notch results you want with a bit of professional love along the way!
 I must say with my experience this week I’m even more motivated to be a core part of the best team for weight management in Queensland!